base/base/docs/specs/experimental/custom-gas-token.md

 ### CrossDomainMessenger

-The `CrossDomainMessenger` contracts on both L1 and L2 MUST not be able to faciliate the transfer of native asset on custom gas token chains due to their tight coupling with `ether` and the `OptimismPortal` and `L2ToL1MessagePasser` contracts.
+The `CrossDomainMessenger` contracts on both L1 and L2 MUST NOT be able to faciliate the transfer of native asset on custom gas token chains due to their tight coupling with `ether` and the `OptimismPortal` and `L2ToL1MessagePasser` contracts.

 It is possible to support this in the future with a redesign of the `CrossDomainMessenger` contract.
+It would need to have conditional logic based on being a custom gas token chain and faciliate transfer of the ERC20 token to the end user on the other side.
+It adds a layer of extra state modifying calls so it may not be worth adding.

 The following methods MUST revert when `CALLVALUE` is non zero: